pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 const message = "Oh, hai!";
 ```

 You will need to export this message to be able to use it in another file.
 You will use the `module.exports` statement.
-The keyword `default` will allow you to rename the variable when you import it elsewhere.

 ```js
 const message = "Oh, hai!";